• Home

 Pre-op evaluation/clearance

-Preferably post op care should be done under the care of the surgeon, however patient's whose surgeon is located in a different state or country may require care of a local licensed provider to ensure optimal recovery experience and reduced risks of complications.
+Preferably, post-op care should be overseen by the surgeon.
+However, patients whose surgeons are located in a different state or country may need the expertise of a local licensed provider to ensure an optimal recovery experience and minimize the risk of complications.

 Post-op care: Seroma